electron/electron/docs/api/ipc-renderer.md

 Send a message to the main process, optionally transferring ownership of zero or more [`MessagePort`][] objects.

-The transferred `MessagePort` objects will be available in the main process by accessing the `ports` property of the emitted event.
+The transferred `MessagePort` objects will be available in the main process as [`MessagePortMain`](message-port-main.md) objects by accessing the `ports` property of the emitted event.

 For example:
 ```js